Get certified by science in the most advanced planning process - the NPPQ

 What's in the course - the first science-based planning process

-The NeuralPlan course and certification is conducted over a period of 3 days.
+The NeuralPlan certification preparation course is conducted at your own pace, online, with a full training manual, a platform that uses gamification for better retention, and videos that provide instruction by the scientists who developed the course.
 Training consists of practical implementation of cognitive strategies to reduce risk and increase planning and forecasting accuracy.
 While traditional planning courses may include basic administrative processes such as WBS development, critical path, scope descriptions, RACI charts and the like, NeuralPlan focuses on processes that actually change performance outcomes versus just organizing and monitoring them.
 Some of the topics covered in the course include:

 - Overview of the decision sciences